BlastHappy82/Dynamic-Power-Plan/README.md

 ## How It Works

-1. The app monitors CPU and GPU usage at regular intervals
+1. The app monitors CPU and GPU usage at regular intervals (default: 1 second)
-2. When usage exceeds the threshold for the hold time, it:
+2. When usage exceeds the threshold for the "promote hold time", it:
    - Switches to the "High Performance" power plan via `powercfg`
-   - Copies the `MB_on` fan configuration to L-Connect 3 settings (full-speed fans)
+   - Copies the `MB_on` fan configuration to L-Connect 3 (full-speed fans)
-3. When usage drops below the threshold for the demote hold time, it:
+3. When usage drops below the threshold for the "demote hold time", it:
    - Switches back to the "Everyday" power plan
    - Copies the `MB_off` fan configuration (normal fans)
 4. If a watched game executable is detected running, boost mode is triggered immediately

 ## Requirements

-- Windows 10/11
+- **Windows 10/11**
+- **Administrator rights** (for power plan switching)
-- Lian Li L-Connect 3 (for fan control features)
+- **Lian Li L-Connect 3** (optional, for fan control features)

 ### GPU Monitoring Support